Shipai Village

 Shipai Village (石牌 (Shíhpái, Shípái, Sek^{6}paai^{4})) is the largest urban village in Guangzhou, China.
 It is situated in the middle of Tianhe District in Guangzhou, with dense multi-story dwelling houses building in and lands for collective use.
 The village is supported by 170 narrow alleys yet surrounded by tall buildings and busy commercial streets.
 There are many shopping and entertaining centers as well as several institutions of higher education such as Jinan University nearby.

-With an area of only one square kilometer, it has over 50,000 people who come from the rural areas staying at Shipai Village.

-Shipai Village have a variety of traditional cultural relics and some examples of historic architecture.
+Shipai Village has a variety of traditional cultural relics and some examples of historic architecture.
 It mixes the elements of tradition and modernization and it serves as a "bridge" between rural areas and the city.

 Overview

 Geography

 Shipai is a village in the center of Tianhe District in Guangzhou.
 Followed by the changes of the times, its range has been narrowing and its location has been changing.
 When the Republic of China was founded (1912), Shipai had an area of 14 km², which contains 4800 hectares of cultivated land and hills, pools, wasteland and dwelling houses.
 With the unification of China under Kuomintang Government and local economic achievement, municipal government confiscated the land on the northern and eastern part of Shipai in use of building horse-court, Shipai Campus of Sun Yat-Sen University, weather station, etc., which covers around 5 km².
 In the 1950s, the northern part of the village was occupied as a garrison for PLA, while several universities were established, such as South University (South China Normal University today), Jinan University, The Guangdong Administrative Institute of Education (The 3rd Affiliated Hospital of Sun Yat-sen University today), which further narrowed the range of the village to 6 km² or so.
 From 1978 to 1996, cultivated land had been expropriated and since 1996 there have been only lands left for dwelling and collective use.
 Nowadays, the village covers 1 km² that ranges from Shipai Rd.
 E. to Shipai Rd.
 W.; from Tianhe Rd in the north to Huangpu Av. in the south.